2019 Ghotki riots: Background

 On 14 September, a student in the Sindh Public School in Ghotki complained to his father that the principal had allegedly made derogatory remarks against Prophet Muhammad.
 The student also made a video about this, which went viral.
 Following this, protesters filed an FIR against the principal on the night of 14 September.

 On 15 September, thousands of supporters of Mian Mithoo held sit-ins on the main roads and marched towards the school.
 Mian Aslam was leading the mob.
 Mian Mitho, the brother of Mian Aslam, has allegedly been involved in the forced conversion of Hindu girls in the past.
 Mian Mitho denied his involvement in the attack.

 The mob desecrated Hindu temples including the famous Sacho Satram Das temple, vandalised the school and attacked houses and shops belonging to the members of the Hindu community.
 The mobs also damaged sacred items inside the temple.

 Response

 Cases against 218 people involved in the attack were registered in three separate cases.

 Following the attack, many local Muslims in Ghotki held a rally to show solidarity with the Hindu community.
-Many Muslims spent the night in the temple to protect the Hindus, who were taking refugee inside it.
+Many Muslims spent the night in the temple to protect the Hindus, who were taking refuge inside it.

 Bilawal Bhutto, Chairman of Pakistan Peoples Party (PPP) visited the Sacho Satram Dham temple which was desecrated and condemned the attack.

 A delegation was formed by Ministry of Human Rights to investigate the attacks which found that the attacks on temples and riots were pre-planned and had political support.
 The delegation found that the principal accused of blasphemy actively supported a political party in the recent Ghotki by-elections and attacking him was politically motivated.
 The delegation also found that local police were reluctant to even register FIR against the rioters.

+Aftermath

+In 2024, the principal in question was acquitted of the blasphemy charge against him after spending five years in jail.